 And that’s why I want to urge all of my fellow expats and digital nomads to vote abroad.

-Registering to vote abroad is pretty painless.
-For voting purposes, your state of legal residence is generally going to be the state where you lived immediately before leaving the United States, even if you no longer own or rent property (or intend to return in the future).
+As an expat, it’s pretty painless to register to vote online.
+If you’re asking yourself, “Where do I vote if I’m an expat?”, for voting purposes, your state of legal residence is generally going to be the state where you lived immediately before leaving the United States, even if you no longer own or rent property (or intend to return in the future).

 You’re going to start by submitting a Federal Post Card Application (FPCA).
 I did mine with the Overseas Vote Foundation, provide non-partisan voter services for expats and U.S. military.
 The form is super straight-forward—the only tricky part was remembering to format my dates in the American MM/DD/YY.